zzzzliu/MultiThreadDemos/README.md

 Jerry has money: 3000
 Cory has money: 3000

+TOMTOJERRY Start
+CORYTOTOM Start
 JERRYTOCORY Start
-TOMTOJERRY Start
-CORYTOCHRIS Start
+CORYTOTOM gets lock of in account(Cory)
+TOMTOJERRY gets lock of in account(Tom)
 JERRYTOCORY gets lock of in account(Jerry)
-CORYTOCHRIS gets lock of in account(Cory)
-TOMTOJERRY gets lock of in account(Tom)
 ```
 All 3 threads get the lock of their respective `in` account, and trying to get the lock of `out` account.
 No one can execute one more step.